biobricks/blast-level/README.md

 ## check([cb])

 Check if the correct versions of all required NCBI BLAST+ binaries are installed.
 If no callback is specified then prints the results to stdout/stderr.

+## .put(key, value, [opts], cb)

+Same as a `.put` directly on the database but will wait for the index to finish updating before calling the callback.

+## .del(key, value, [opts], cb)

+Same as a `.del` directly on the database but will wait for the index to finish updating before calling the callback.

+## .batch(key, value, [opts], cb)

+Same as a `.batch` directly on the database but will wait for the index to finish updating before calling the callback.

+Note: Chained batch mode not yet implemented.

 # Implementation